 Five Fertility Yoga Poses To Help With Conception

-The Lotus pose is a little harder than it looks - your feet are literally IN your lap, crossed.
-I loving call it the 'pretzel', because that's how I feel when I do this pose ;).
+The Lotus pose is a little harder than it looks – your feet are literally IN your lap, crossed.
+I lovingly call it the ‘pretzel‘, because that’s how I feel when I do this pose ;).
 This pose centers a lot of energy towards your pelvic region and helps to balance your hormones.

 To execute this post, sit down on your mat, with your legs extended.
 Pull your right knee to your chest, and position your right ankle to sit in the crease of your left hip (foot facing upwards).
 Bend your left knee, and pull your left ankle over top of your right shin.
 Rest your hands on your knees with your palms facing the sky.
 Create a circle with your index finger and thumb while leaving your other fingers extended (known as Gyan Mudra).

 Hold this position for 1 minute, meditate, and dream of that sweet baby smell!

 2. Cobbler’s Pose

 The Cobbler pose = Butterfly pose.
 This pose has two different names you might be familiar with and is probably my favorite because it’s a great resting pose for this mama ;).
 The Cobbler pose can help ensure a healthy delivery when you practice this pose into late pregnancy, also!

 Sit on that tushy of yours, bend your knees and press your feet together so they meet.
 Pull your feet in towards your pelvis, resting your hands on your feet.
 Inhale, exhale, and relax.

 The Cobra position helps increase blow flow to the uterus and ovaries, increasing your fertility.
 It can also help with the production of cervical mucus (which helps the sperm reach the egg).